Patient and Public Involvement and Engagement

 "At every stage the project leads ask us of our opinion and are working with us not dictating or leading on their own.
 It is a true partnership."

-"I would say that this is one of the most rewarding projects I have worked on, because it incorporates not only my great interest in the use of accurate validated data and interest in good documentation to assist the process of discovery, but also the pressing need to involve minority and underserved group in research that benefits them.
-In the latter group of course, are women."
+"I would say that this is one of the most rewarding projects I have worked on, because it incorporates not only my great interest in the use of accurate validated data and interest in good documentation to assist the process of discovery, but also the pressing need to involve minority and underserved groups in research that benefits them."